abilandz/PH8124/Lecture_5/Lecture_5.md

 someCommand && { command1 && command2 && ... ; }
 ```

 Note the mandatory trailing semicolon `;` within the code block in this context.
-This is important because you need to indicate that `}` is not an argument to the last command within the code block — the last command input is terminated with semicolon `;`.
+This is important because you need to indicate that `}` is not an argument to the last command within the code block &mdash; the last command input is terminated with semicolon `;`.

 **Brace expansion**